 The Faculty of Graduate and Postdoctoral Affairs provides funds to students in financial need who require assistance to conduct or present their research.
 The fund may cover a portion of the cost related to field travel and supplies, long-distance telephone charges, questionnaire publication, translation, mailing, and the cost of copying journal articles.
 It may also cover costs related to attend a scholarly conference at which the graduate student is presenting a paper.

 This fund is intended to cover modest costs where other sources of support are not available.
 Costs not covered under this bursary include: costs associated with interview subjects, honoraria, the cost of copying the graduate thesis, and attendance at scholarly conferences where no paper is being presented.
 The bursary account contains a limited amount of funds.
 Approval of each application is dependent on the availability of funds.
 It is not possible to fund all applications in any given term.

 Applications are considered on a case-by-case and first-come-first served basis.
-Students are restricted to one application and one conference per academic year (September to August).
+Students are restricted to one application and one conference per academic year (May-April).
 However, if funds are available, a second application may be considered within the same year/cycle.
 Please note that any budget information should be for a one-year period.